 Manuscripts describing radiation protection-related theories and applications are classified into paper, technical paper, note, letter, special contribution, and explanation.
 The special contribution and explanation refer to manuscripts specially requested by the Editorial Committee with a predefined content and scope.

-- Paper: Papers should have original contents or in-depth analysis and should not have been already published.
-Papers should provide reliable explanation for readers to be able to reconstruct the process and focus on the results.
+- 1. Paper: Papers should have original contents or in-depth analysis and should not have been already published.
+Papers should provide explanation adequate for readers to be able to reconstruct the process and focus on the results.

-- Technical paper: Technical papers deal with investigation, analysis, improvement methods and results, review, and etc. of practical issues.
-The basic form of technical papers is equivalent to that of papers.
+- 2. Technical paper: Technical papers deal with investigation, analysis, improvement methods and results, review, and other practical issues.
+The format of technical papers is equivalent to that of papers.

-- Note: Notes are essentially manuscripts with the characteristics of papers, but written for the purpose of preliminary preparation or information exchange.
-They may include original data but do not required to include a complete set of results and final conclusion.
+- 3. Note: Notes are essentially manuscripts with the characteristics of papers, but written for the purpose of preliminary preparation or information exchange.
+They may include original data but are not required to include a complete set of results and final conclusions.

-- Letter: Letters provide brief information, editorial policy, comment on an article published in the Journal, answer to a letter, etc.
+- 4. Letter: Letters provide brief information such as comment on an article published in the Journal, an answer to a letter, etc.

 Chapter 4 (Author’s Qualification)